danshearer/COVID-19-UK-Science/README.md

     developers and doctors in Spain and Italy are not ones you would choose to be used on you unless you are about to die.
 More advanced designs are seemingly ready in Germany and the Czech Republic, with backing from other EU countries.
-The key is testing.
+The key is testing of these proposed devices and that takes time. (it is helpful to remember that Germany went into this in the positions that nearly all of their very large number of ICU beds already had a ventilator.)
   - ECMO machines are just too advanced for the UK to consider at scale.
     A recent parliamentary question revealed that in all of England there are just 15 ECMO ICU beds.
 Building an ECMO is very complex, although German manufacturers are increasing production as fast as they can.
-Testing an ECMO is difficult.
+Testing an ECMO is difficult, and there just isn't a way to suddenly make thousands of ECMOs appear in the UK.
+That means people will be dying due to lack of ECMO.

-Apart from building PAPRs (which seems quite obvious thing to do) there is scope for code:
+For those with the skills, apart from building PAPRs (which seems quite an obvious thing to do) there is scope for code:

   - analytics from ventilators and ECMOs needs to be gathered as a priority national resource.
 Noninvasive logging into an open form in